Greencastle, Indiana

 Greencastle is a city in Greencastle Township, Putnam County, Indiana, United States, and the county seat of Putnam County.
+It is located near Interstate 70 approximately halfway between Terre Haute and Indianapolis in the west-central portion of the state.
+The city is the home of DePauw University.
+The population was 9,820 at the 2020 census.

+History

-It was founded in 1821 by Ephraim Dukes on a land grant.
+Greencastle was founded in 1821 by Ephraim Dukes on a land grant.
 He named the settlement for his hometown of Greencastle, Pennsylvania.
 Greencastle was a village or town operating under authority of the Putnam County commissioners until March 9, 1849, when it became a town by special act of the local legislature.
 Greencastle, Indiana, officially became a city after an election held on July 8, 1861.
 The first mayor of Greencastle was E. R. Kercheval, a member of the Freemason Temple Lodge #47.
 The city became the county seat of Putnam County.
-The population was 10,326 at the 2010 census.
-It is located near Interstate 70 approximately halfway between Terre Haute and Indianapolis in the west-central portion of the state.
-Greencastle is well known as being the location of DePauw University.